silverstripe/developer-docs/en/02_Developer_Guides/03_Forms/Field_types/04_GridField.md

 Similar to `GridFieldConfig_Base` with the addition support of the ability to view a [`GridFieldDetailForm`](api:SilverStripe\Forms\GridField\GridFieldDetailForm) containing a read-only view of the data record.

-[info]
+> [!NOTE]
-The data row show must be a `DataObject` subclass.
+> The data row show must be a `DataObject` subclass.
 The fields displayed in the read-only view come from `DataObject::getCMSFields()`.

-The `DataObject` subclass displayed must define a `canView()` method that returns a boolean on whether the user can view this record.
+>
-[/info]
+> The `DataObject` subclass displayed must define a `canView()` method that returns a boolean on whether the user can view this record.

 ```php
 use SilverStripe\Forms\GridField\GridFieldConfig_RecordViewer;